Ankitjaiswal7781/Simon-game/README.md

 # Simon-game
-This a Simon Game project using HTML,CSS,JS
+This a Simon Game project using HTML,CSS,JS.